 There is a risk of damage to the skin when there isn’t enough contrast between the hair and the skin.
 As we mentioned, hair color and skin type can influence the results of laser hair removal.
 The idea is to have the pigment of the hair absorb the light, not the pigment of the skin.
 You want the high-intensity light beam to damage the hair follicle only while avoiding damage to the skin.
-Therefore, dark hair and light skin usually result in the best outcomes, as there is a sharp contrast between the hair and skin color.

 When there is little contrast to the hair and skin, such as when you have dark hair and dark skin, for example, skin damage can result.
 However, advances in laser technology have made laser hair removal an option for those with darker-colored skin.
 It all depends on the laser hair removal center and the technology used.